kumahq/kuma/docs/madr/decisions/056-policy-matching-with-real-resources.md

 ### Inspect API

-When it comes to the Inspect API, we're going to add a new field to `InspectRule`
+When it comes to the Inspect API, we're going to add a new field `toResourceRules` to `InspectRule`.
+Note, while the internal structure is a dictionary it's going to be transformed into an array in the Inspect API.

 ```yaml
 InspectRule: